:fire: Seata is an easy-to-use, high-performance, open source distributed transaction solution.

 Contributing

-Contributors are welcomed to join the Seata project.
+Contributors are welcomed to join the Apache Seata project.
 Please check CONTRIBUTING and CONTRIBUTING-CN about how to contribute to this project.

 Contact